kaonashi-noface/b3trace/README.md

 This means that the current TraceContext will:

 -   share the trace identifier with the incoming TraceContext
--   have a parent span identifier with incoming TraceContext's span identifier
+-   have a parent span identifier that matches the incoming TraceContext's span identifier
 -   have a new, 16 hexadecimal length span identifier

 # Upcoming Features